-Overall, the water quality in Western Port catchment's waterways was Poor for 2019-20.
-Scores for the Western Port catchment have remained relatively consistent over time and have mostly shown Poor water quality (Figure 8).
+Overall, the water quality in Western Port catchment's waterways was Poor for 2021-22.
+Scores for the Western Port catchment have remained relatively consistent over time and have mostly shown Poor water quality (Figure 9).

 Melbourne Water routinely collects water samples across waterways of the Western Port catchment to assess how water quality is changing over time.
 Not all monitored sites produce a WQI score every year due to insufficient or unsuitable data.
-In this Report Card, 21 sites in the Western Port catchment were used to calculate the WQI score (Figure 9).
+In this Report Card, 23 sites in the Western Port catchment were used to calculate the WQI score (Figure 10).

-Water quality was Good in the upper catchment of the Bunyip River, but Fair and Poor in the upper catchments of the Tarago River system and Cardinia Creek respectively.
+Water quality was consistently Good in the upper catchment of the Bunyip River, and Fair in the upper catchment Lang Lang which is an improvement on the 2020-21 score.
 Water quality declined to Poor or Very Poor in waterways in the mid and lower catchment where the land use changes into rural, agricultural and urbanised areas.
-Water quality in the Bass River was Fair, which was an improvement on the previous year.